OliverNichols/pet-clinic/README.md

 ## Architecture

 ### Risk Assessment

+This is our initial risk assessment created during our sprint planning meeting.
 ![risk][risk]

+This is our final risk assessment from near the end of the sprint.

+![risk2][risk2]

 ### Kanban Board

 For our Kanban board we used Trello to track our project and you can see our board below.